7 facts to consider before talking to kids about credit

 Credit report dings can haunt a young person for a long time

-The impact of credit inquiries and negative activity diminishes over time but generally doesn’t disappear for years.
+The impact of negative activity diminishes over time but generally doesn’t disappear for years.
 Even if you pay off overdue debt quickly, it can take seven to 10 years from the delinquency date for negative marks to be removed from your report.

 Adding a teen’s name to your credit card can help them—but the risk is on you